mdub/clamp/README.md

 ### Version option

 A common idiom is to have an option `--version` that outputs the command version and doesn't run any subcommands.
-This can be acheived by:
+This can be achieved by:

 ```ruby
 option "--version", :flag, "Show version" do